olowose-segun/Data-Science-Salary-Dashboard/README.md

-# Data Science Salary Dashboard
+# 📊Data Science Salary Dashboard
 >This started as a course project, but turned into something I'm genuinely proud of.
 I built a Data Jobs Salary Dashboard to help job seekers check whether they're being paid fairly for their role, and along the way I learned a ton about charts, formulas, and data validation in Excel.

 ## 📑**Intro**